05 December, 2019

 R. Linda:

-She was feeling so bad she said her heart hurt and well to the doctor she went.
+She was feeling so bad, she said her heart hurt and went to the doctor.
 Me Mam did the driving since both Tonya and I work.
-Me Mam was not liking she was stuck in her car with the coughing and sneezing Dragon, but she showed her humanity for scaly things and drove the Dragon to the doctors.
-Once there Dragon asked Mam to accompany her into the room because she did not know the doctor and Mam did.
+Mam did not like being stuck in the car with the coughing and sneezing Dragon, but she showed her humanity for scaly things and drove the Dragon to the doctors.
+Once there, Dragon asked Mam to accompany her into the room because she did not know the doctor and Mam did.
 With a heavy sigh of not being able to spend a moment away from the sick Dragon, Mam reluctantly followed her in.

 So who ended up with the electrocardiogram?
 Me Mam.